-The logical place to find luggage storage lockers would be at the Black Falcon Cruise Terminal where your cruise ship departs and arrives, right?
+The logical place to find luggage storage lockers would be at the Cruise Terminal where your cruise ship departs and arrives, right?

 Well, the good news is that you can store your bags short-term at the CruisePort - but only on the day of your cruise.

-After receiving several questions about luggage storage at the Black Falcon Cruise Terminal and not being able to reach anyone there by phone, Boston Discovery Guide went into investigative reporter mode.
-We stopped by the terminal, located in the South Boston Waterfront neighborhood, to check out storage locker options myself.
-A longshoreman gave me the scoop.
+After receiving several questions about luggage storage at the Flynn Cruise Terminal and not being able to reach anyone there by phone, Boston Discovery Guide went into investigative reporter mode.
+We stopped by the terminal, located in the South Boston Waterfront neighborhood, to check out storage locker options ourselves.
+A longshoreman gave us the scoop.

 That solution leaves you free to explore Boston bag-free until you check in again for your cruise departure.

 But . . . what if you arrive from a cruise in the morning, have a flight or train later in the day, and want to store your bags somewhere while you explore the city?

 More good news.
-Although neither the CruisePort nor Boston Logan Airport has any public storage lockers available, you can choose from 3 other reasonably convenient options.
+Although neither the CruisePort nor Boston Logan Airport has any public storage lockers available, you can choose from three other reasonably convenient options.

-The most convenient place to store luggage near the Black Falcon Cruise Terminal is at South Station because you can easily and cheaply reach it on the Silver Line SL 1 bus (actually part of the Boston subway system because it also goes underground).
+The most convenient place to store luggage near the Flynn Cruise Terminal is at South Station because you can easily and cheaply reach it on the Silver Line SL 1 bus (actually part of the Boston subway system because it also goes underground).

 Pay the driver for the fare in cash as you board the bus (check for the current one-way fare) and you'll see the Silver Line stop to the left as you exit the terminal.